philippkeller/tmux-config/readme.md

 And finally accepted solution, turn off all keybindings and key prefix handling in outer session, when working with inner one.
 This way, outer session just sits aside, without interfering keystrokes passed to inner session.
 Credits to [http://stahlke.org/dan/tmux-nested/](http://stahlke.org/dan/tmux-nested/) and this [Github issue](https://github.com/tmux/tmux/issues/237)

 So, how it works.
-When in outer session, simply press `F12` to toggle off all keybindings handling in outer session.
+When in outer session, simply press `C-t` to toggle off all keybindings handling in outer session.
 Now work with inner session using the same keybinding scheme and same keyprefix.
-Press `F12` to turn on outer session back.
+Press `C-t` to turn on outer session back.

 ![nested sessions](https://user-images.githubusercontent.com/768858/33151636-84a0bab2-cfe1-11e7-9d5d-412525689c9b.gif)